Inquiry and Connection process in bluetooth – bluez tutorial in c

 What This Post Covers

-This post walks through all three procedures — showing the exact message flow, the HCI commands involved, and working BlueZ terminal commands and C code you can run on Linux.
+This post walks through all three procedures with exact message flow, HCI commands involved, and working BlueZ terminal commands and C code you can run on Linux.

-💡 Prerequisite: You should know what HCI (Host Controller Interface) is and the difference between host and controller.
+💡 Prerequisite: You should know what HCI is and the difference between host and controller.
 Check the Bluetooth Stack Layers post if needed.

 Key Terms in This Post